How to properly reference your podcast on listening platforms

 Of course, the first thing to do in order for your podcast to be well referenced on classic search engines and on Google is to make it visible EVERYWHERE! 😎

-Start by listing all the listening platforms offering audio content and make sure to include your podcast.
+Start by listing all the listening platforms offering audio content and make sure to distribute your podcast there.

-Google Podcasts is also still rather small, but it’s a safe bet that its audience is growing rapidly when you consider the engine’s dominant position in France, with over 92% of the search market share.
-(Source : Gs stat Counter) 🤔
+Google Podcasts is also still rather small, but it’s a safe bet that its audience is growing rapidly when you consider the engine’s dominant position in the US.

 There are two options ✌️ for delivering your audio content: the manual or “Do It Yourself” way or the “turnkey” way, through an automated platform like Ausha. 💜

-1. Submitting your podcast to broadcasters manually, e.g., “Do It Yourself” 🤓:
+1. Submitting your podcast to platforms manually, e.g., “Do It Yourself” 🤓:

 For your podcasts to be eligible for Google Podcasts (and all other platforms), here are the technical prerequisites:

 - Display a valid RSS feed describing the podcast according to RSS 2.0 specifications